Programming with union, intersection, and negation types: Abstract

-In this essay I present the advantages and, I dare say, the beauty of programming in a language with set-theoretic types, that is, types that include union, intersection, and negation type connectives.
+\emph{This is a preprint of the following chapter: \emph{G.\ Castagna, Programming with Union, Intersection, and Negation Types, published in \emph{The French School of Programming}, edited by B.\ Meyer, 2023, Springer}.
+Reproduced with permission.}} In this essay I present the advantages and, I dare say, the beauty of programming in a language with set-theoretic types, that is, types that include union, intersection, and negation type connectives.
 I show by several examples how set- theoretic types are necessary to type some common programming patterns, but also how they play a key role in typing several language constructs---from branching and pattern matching to function overloading and type-cases---very precisely.

-I start by presenting the theory of types known as semantic subtyping and extend it to include polymorphic types.
+\quad I start by presenting the theory of types known as semantic subtyping and extend it to include polymorphic types.
 Next, I discuss the design of languages that use these types.
 I start by defining a theoretical framework that covers all the examples given in the first part of the presentation.
 Since the system of the framework cannot be effectively implemented, I then describe three effective restrictions of this system: $(i)$~a polymorphic language with explicitly-typed functions, $(ii)$ an implicitly typed polymorphic language \emph{à la} Hindley-Milner, and $(iii)$ a monomorphic language that, by implementing classic union-elimination, precisely reconstructs intersection types for functions and implements a very general form of occurrence typing.

-I conclude the presentation with a short overview of other aspects of these languages, such as pattern matching, gradual typing, and denotational semantics.
+\quad I conclude the presentation with a short overview of other aspects of these languages, such as pattern matching, gradual typing, and denotational semantics.